Your permit,

 Estimate what your municipal building permit will cost for a residential deck project.
-50-state fee table with state multipliers (NYC + CA + MA 1.30-1.45× baseline; rural South 0.70-0.85×).
-Two pricing models — per-sqft and % of project value — with automatic higher-of-both selection.
-Plan review + IRC R109 inspections + tech surcharge + impact fee.
-Inspection sequence and filing checklist included.
+50-state fee table with state multipliers, two pricing models (per-sqft and % of project value) with automatic higher-of-both selection, plus plan review, IRC R109 inspections, tech surcharge and impact fee.

 Inputs